SunStarSys/www/content/index.md

 ![SunStar Systems](images/sunstarlogowhole.png)

 Welcome to the new site!
-If you're looking for quality System Administration services, you've come to the right place.
+If you're looking for quality Information Technology services, you've come to the right place.
 Content is evolving rapidly, so check back often!

 <div class="panel panel-warning">